pasqal-io/qadence/docs/tutorials/advanced_tutorials/cloud-submission.md

 # Submission of Qadence Jobs to Pasqal Cloud

-It is possible to submit quantum computational jobs to execute remotely on Pasqal's [cloud platform](https://portal.pasqal.cloud).
+It is possible to submit quantum computational jobs to execute remotely on Pasqal's [cloud platform](https://portal.pasqal.cloud) from Qadence.
-The qadence module `qadence.pasqal_cloud_connection` offers functionality to easily specify the computation, upload the specification and retrieve the result when the computation has finished execution on the cloud platform.
+The qadence module `qadence.pasqal_cloud_connection` offers functionality to specify the computation easily, upload the specification and retrieve the result when the computation has finished execution on the cloud platform.
-In this tutorial a simple quantum circuit will be defined as an example to show how the submission process for remote computations.
+In this tutorial, a simple quantum circuit will be defined as an example to showcase the submission process for remote computations.
 The same process can be applied to run more complex quantum circuits on the cloud platform.

 Let's first define a very simple quantum circuit that creates a Bell state.